 Tactical Planning was assessed as ineffective because the H500 pilot did not plan to route clear of Merryfield airfield.

-Situational Awareness and Action were assessed as partially effective because ATC were unable to issue early Traffic Information to the Merlin pilot.
+Situational Awareness and Action were assessed as partially effective because ATC were

-4 The UK Airprox Board scheme for assessing the Availability, Functionality and Effectiveness of safety barriers can be found on the UKAB Website.
+The UK Airprox Board scheme for assessing the Availability, Functionality and Effectiveness of safety barriers can be found on the UKAB Website.